 Among the concerts in 2015 are open air concerts with Mark Knopfler (14 June) and Tony Bennett & Lady Gaga (8 July), not to mention the Friday Rock concerts every Friday during summer at 22:00.

 When it comes to food, Tivoli is equally diverse.
 Some Danes will bring a picnic, but really there is a choice of everything from traditional Danish cuisine to French bistro or Asian food.

-Classy Nimb and Nimb Hotel are situated in Tivoli Gardens and will open a new restaurant Fru Nimb (Mrs Nimb) serving traditional Danish smørrebrød (open-faced sandwiches) in 2015.
+Classy Nimb and Nimb Hotel are situated in Tivoli Gardens and in spring 2015, the new restaurant Fru Nimb (Mrs Nimb) opened, serving traditional Danish smørrebrød (open-faced sandwiches)

 Halloween, Christmas and New Year

 Every autumn Tivoli Gardens is transformed into an enchanted Halloween universe full of witches, pumpkins and lanterns.

 From mid November until January, Tivoli dresses for Christmas and New Year and houses the most magical Christmas universe and market in Copenhagen.

 All rides and restaurants are open during these seasons as well.